 Yes with a few considerations lentil and bean pie is suitable for gluten-free diets.

-First ensure that the veggie stock used is gluten-free and check that the other packaged ingredients such as plant milk and vegan butter are also safe for gluten-free diets.
+First ensure that the vegetable stock used is gluten-free and check that the other packaged ingredients such as plant-based milk and vegan butter are also safe for gluten-free diets.

-* prepare the mashed potatoes in advance and store in a covered container in the fridge for 2-3 days
+3. Make the mashed potatoes ahead of time and store them in a covered container in the fridge for 1-2 days.

-* prepare the lentil mix in advance and store in the fridge or freeze
+4. Prepare the lentil mixture in advance and either keep it in the fridge for 1-2 days, or freeze it for later use.

-* use 2 cans (400g/15oz) or drained green lentils instead of dried lentils (add the lentils at the same time as required in the recipe but reduce the veggie stock to 1-2 cups depending on how saucy you'd like the filling to be.
-And reduce cooking time to 10 minutes before adding in the haricot beans and proceeding with the recipe)
+5. Substitute dried lentils with two 400g[14oz] cans of drained green lentils.
+If you go this route, add the lentils at the same point in the recipe as you would the dried ones, but reduce the vegetable stock to 1-2 cups, depending on your preference for sauce consistency.
+Also, decrease the cooking time to 10 minutes before adding the haricot beans and continuing with the rest of the recipe."